 Online data entry jobs are excellent ways to break into the online freelancing world.
 Requiring few specialized skills (other than a general level of technological literacy), online data entry clerks can make a decent living entering information for clients who would rather not do it themselves.

-Be warned — this can be a grueling job, requiring many hours of close concentration to minute detail.
+Be warned — this can be a grueling job, requiring many hours of close concentration and minute detail.
 However, if you use it as a stepping stone to other forms of paid online work, it can be well worth it.

 20. Be an Online Juror